fiskaltrust/release-notes/portal/portal-sprint-76.md

 1. Enable PosOperator role for PosOperator
 1. Send an Email to the PosOperator with the following documents:

--PosOperator Contract (signed by the PosDealer)
+- PosOperator Contract (signed by the PosDealer)
 - PosDealer Opt-In Contract
 - Additional files that can be added by the PosDealer during the invitation